freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 You may come across situations where users are seeking medical advice or are dealing with mental health issues and are looking for support.
 As a matter of policy, you should avoid talking privately about these matters.
 Should the situation at some point reflect back to fCC, we want to have the conversation(s) on record.
 Make it clear that we are not medical professionals and that you encourage the user to find professional help.
 As difficult as it sometimes can be, avoid giving any tips or advice other than pointing the user in the direction of professional help!

-If this happens on Discord: Create a private channel for the user and the mod team.
+If this happens on our chat server: Create a private channel for the user and the mod team.
 This can be done with the bot's `private` command.

 - The user is guaranteed some privacy
 - Public chat is no longer disrupted
 - Other team members can pitch in, should you be uncomfortable dealing with the situation yourself

-If you believe the user is capable of rejoining the community, right-click on the private channel and copy the ID.
-Put the following message in #mod-log:

-> Reference medical advice: `<channel ID> <username>`

 Helpful URLs: